dabrahams/magoo/ImplementationNotes.md

   discontinuity with the “closed” polymorphism created created by the `enum`s used elsewhere.
 It might be better to eliminate them or replace them with `enums`.

+- `Int` and `Bool` have been extended to conform to `Value`, which gives them a `subscript` operator.
+If you find that jarring, consider creating `IntValue` and `BoolValue` `struct`s.

+- Column limit: I used 80 columns so that readers wouldn't think I was giving Swift an unfair advantage over Carbon's C++ code, but the standard enforced by Google's swift-format tool is 100, and there are quite a few places where the extra 20 columns would improve readability.

+- Omitting `public`: it may get confusing when you see `private(set) var x: Y` which really means `internal private(set) var x: Y`, i.e. a property that's publicly readable and privately writable.
+Consider marking these things explicitly `public` inside of (implicitly) `internal` types.
+Be warned that about exposing module-level declarations as `public` can sometimes sign you up for more than you bargained for, as types *used in* those declarations need to be `public` too.

+- “Definition” and “declaration” are used somewhat interchangeably in names throughout the code.
+Someone should figure out what these terms really mean to Carbon and decide how they should be used in the source.